 But it’s so worthwhile, this whole parenting thing, even with your heart on your sleeve.

 I used to think that parenting babies and young kids is a one-way street, with parents giving and giving.
 Who wouldn’t, with all the sleepless nights and endless needs and demands.
-Yet I eventually learned that it’s actually the other way around: my son has given me so much more in return, even at three years old.
+Yet I eventually learned that it’s actually the other way around: my son has given me more in return, even at three years old.
 And that is worth the vulnerability of parenthood.

 This post is dedicated to all children who continue to touch those around them in ways only a child can.
 Thank you for teaching us adults a thing or two about life.